Arlanthir/notes/devices/RaspberryPi.md

 You can also configure the device to register as Dualshock in the PSX emulator, and enable rumble.
 Again, save the Core Remap file afterwards.
 Some PSX games stop getting input because they don't support Dualshock controllers, so select the Standard controller in those and save it as a Game Remap file.

+In the Core Options, outside the Quick Menu, Settings > Input > Analog Sensitivity: 1.1, Haptic Feedback/Vibration > Enable: ON.
+(Then Save)

 ### ROMS

 Place ROMS in the appropriate folder inside /home/pi/RetroPie/roms.